Thomas Jefferson Jackson See: Scientific work

-See specialized in the study of binary stars, particularly in determining their orbits.
-See initially found work at the University of Chicago, where he worked as an instructor under George Ellery Hale.
-See left Chicago in 1896 after failing to receive a promotion.
-He next worked at Lowell Observatory until he was fired in 1898 for his arrogant attitude towards the staff.
-See's arrogance and overconfidence caused problems throughout his career, in both professional relationships and erroneous scientific results arising from carelessness.
-After his dismissal from Lowell, See joined the staff of the United States Naval Observatory in 1898.

 It was at the Naval Observatory that some of See's previous work, and his arrogance, led to his downfall.
 Several years earlier, in 1895, while studying the well known binary star 70 Ophiuchi at the University of Chicago (and from a few observations made at the Leander McCormick Observatory of the University of Virginia during a visit in April 1895), See believed he had found small anomalies in the motion of one of the stars suggesting a third object was present and its gravitational influence was affecting the motion of the star (William Stephen Jacob had mentioned this possibility in an earlier study in 1855).
 See's results were published in the Astronomical Journal.
+See was elected to the American Philosophical Society in 1897.
 In 1899, Forest R. Moulton analyzed this proposed triple system and demonstrated convincingly that it would be unstable, and therefore very unlikely to actually exist (Moulton also pointed out that an orbit not requiring an unseen companion had been put forth by Eric Doolittle).
 See took great offense and wrote an abusive letter to the Astronomical Journal.
 An edited version was published and he was banned from future publication in the Astronomical Journal.
 See found himself increasingly at odds with other astronomers, and eventually suffered a breakdown in 1902.
 He spent one semester teaching at the United States Naval Academy, but was then transferred to a naval shipyard at Mare Island, California in charge of the time station, until his retirement in 1930.

-In 1910 he published a 700+ page work entitled Researches on the Evolution of the Stellar Systems, Vol. II, The Capture Theory of Cosmical Evolution.
-In this work he describes his task to "brush aside the erroneous doctrines heretofore current, as one would the accumulated dust and cobwebs of ages".